t-ranna/leetcode_dsa/README.md

-# DSA Solved Problems
+# DSA

-Welcome to the DSA Solved Problems repository!
+Welcome to the leetcode_dsa repository!
 This repository contains solutions to various Data Structures and Algorithms (DSA) problems.
-The problems are organized into different categories for easy navigation.

-This repository is owned and managed by Ranvijay Singh.

 ## Introduction

-This repository is a collection of solved problems from various platforms like LeetCode, GeeksforGeeks, and others.
-Each problem is solved with optimal code and includes detailed comments to help you understand the solution.
+This repository is a collection of solved problems from various platforms like LeetCode.
+Contains question number of many LeetCode questions in specific order.

-## Folder Structure
+## Structure

 The repository is organized into the following folders:

-1. Recursion: Contains problems that are solved using recursion.
+1. Recursion: Contains solutions of LeetCode problems (recursion).

 ## Solution Structure

 Each folder contains multiple solved problems.
-The structure of solution is as follows:
+The structure of solution follows:

 1. Question
 2. Main class